 The proposed code change was found to be cost-effective for all climate zones where it is proposed to be required.
-The benefit-to-cost (B/C) ratio compares the lifecycle benefits (cost savings) to the lifecycle costs.
+Cost-effectiveness varies significantly between single family and multifamily building prototypes used in Title 24, Part 6 Standards evaluations, suggesting different requirements by climate zone for the two building types.
+The calculation of benefit-to-cost (B/C) ratio compares the thirty-year lifecycle benefits (cost savings) to the lifecycle costs over the same period of time.
 Measures that have a B/C ratio of 1.0 or greater are cost-effective.
 The larger the B/C ratio, the faster the measure pays for itself from energy savings.
-Cost-effectiveness varies significantly between single family and multifamily building prototypes used in Title 24, Part 6 Standards evaluations, suggesting the need for different requirements for the two building types.
 In climate zones where HPA was found to be cost-effective, the B/C ratio ranged between 1.02 and 2.68 depending on climate zone.
 See Section 5 for a detailed description of the cost-effectiveness analysis.